OpenZeppelin/defender-templates/defender/wallet-migrator/README.md

 ## Token Approval Script Setup

-In order to have all ERC20 and ERC721 tokens automatically transfered, you must first approve an allowance to the Relayer that is played with your Defender Stack.
+In order to have all ERC20 and ERC721 tokens automatically transferred, you must first approve an allowance to the Relayer that is deployed with your Defender Stack.

 From the root of this repo, follow these steps to run the approval script: